Gui-mp8/news-extractor/README.md

 ```

-`OBS`: Note that i write pandas after content, that means that i'm searching for content that has pandas on it.
+`OBS`: Note that i write pandas after content, that means that i'm searching for content that has russia on it.

 ## Conclusion